Some of the following content was taken from our blog post when we launched Pinterest feed template.

 Assuming you've already imported your data to GoDataFeed (or other product data management platform) and have mapped/optimized your Pinterest feed accordingly, the next thing you'll need to do is to find your feed pull – or data source URL.

-- Go to Feeds > Pinterest > Settings and create a feed pull URL.
-That feed pull URL is what Pinterest will be using to download and update your catalog.
+- In GDF, go to Feeds > Pinterest > Settings and create a feed pull URL.
+The feed pull URL is what Pinterest will be using to download and update your catalog.

 - Copy & paste your feed pull URL to your Pinterest data source URL.